-In BRIGHTON, moving costs are driven by elapsed loading and unloading time shaped by parking access, building layout, street geometry, and route predictability rather than simple mileage.
+In Brighton, moving costs are driven by elapsed loading and unloading time shaped by parking access, building layout, street geometry and route predictability rather than simple mileage.

 Parking restrictions do increase cost when they lengthen the carry or require repositioning the van.
 Stairs and long internal routes add repeated delays.
 Lift bookings and building rules can create fixed loading windows that compress work into awkward slots.
 Distance matters mainly through travel time and congestion risk, but access is the factor that most often determines total hours.
+If you are budgeting a move, this is usually what matters most.

-What affects moving costs in BRIGHTON
+What affects moving costs in Brighton

 | Cost driver | What changes the time | Why it affects total cost |